HHS/TANF-app/docs/Architecture Decision Record/008-deployment-flow.md

 Our Cloud.gov organization currently has three Spaces -- dev, staging, and prod.
 Staging and prod are currently empty as of January 2021.
 The vendor team currently has access to the dev Space only.

-The proposed deploy solution below adds a second Cloud.gov deploy environment to the dev Space.
+The proposed deploy solution below adds a second Cloud.gov deploy environment to the dev Space, called `vendor staging`.
 (Each deploy environment is really a pair of applications, one frontend and one backend.)
-One of the environments will be called `experiment` and used for internal vendor team review.
-The other will be called `development` and will be used for government review.
-This aims to solve the "crowding" problem by allowing the vendor team two separate places to deploy code, without giving the vendor team deploy access to two separate Spaces in Cloud.gov.
+The `development` environment will be used for internal vendor team review.
+The `vendor staging` environment will be used for government review.
+This aims to solve the "crowding" problem by allowing the vendor team two separate places to deploy code.

 ## Proposed Decision